$C^*$-algebraic drawings of dendroidal sets: Dendroidal Sets

 The formalism of model categories was introduced by Quillen \cite{HomotopicalAlgebra} as an abstract framework for homotopy theory.
 For a modern treatment the readers may refer to \cite{Hov,Hir}.
 We review the model structure on $\dset$ constructed by Cisinski--Moerdijk \cite{CisMoe} that generalizes the Joyal model structure on $\sset$.

-The construction of the model structure on $\dset$ exploits the Cisinski model structure on any category of presheaves \cite{CisModel} (see Appendix \ref{App}) and also a transfer principle.
-Typically one begins with certain designing criteria on the model structure based on intended applications.
+The construction of the model structure on $\dset$ exploits the Cisinski model structure on any category of presheaves \cite{CisModel} (see the appendix in Section \ref{App}) and also a transfer principle.
+Typically one begins with certain desired features on the model structure based on intended applications.
 Keeping in mind the Joyal model structure on $\sset$ it is natural to expect that in the would be model structure on $\dset$ (certain) monomorphisms should be cofibrations, some class of objects (generalizing $\infty$-categories) should be fibrant, and certain morphisms (generalizing categorical equivalences) should be weak equivalences.